 WordPress scores with the plugins

-But it is also true that TYPO3 was offered at a higher price in the past.
-The effort for updates or an extension that cannot be mapped by means of an extension can shock especially customers who do not have much experience with agencies.
-However, large customers usually understand the effort involved.
+However, it is also true that in the past TYPO3 was offered at a higher price.
+The effort for updates or an extension that cannot be mapped via extension can shock especially customers who do not have much experience with agencies.
+Large customers, however, usually understand the effort.

-WordPress has a reputation for insecurity.
+WordPress , on the other hand, has a reputation for being unsafe.
 Is that true?
-And what measures do you take to ensure WordPress projects with your customers?
+And what measures do you use to secure WordPress projects for your customers?

-Currently, apparently a third of all websites worldwide are running WordPress .
-Due to the high distribution it is an attractive target for hackers.
-However, we have not had a hack developed sites by us for years.
-Simple measures are :
+Currently, apparently one third of all websites worldwide run on WordPress .
+Due to its high prevalence, it is an attractive target for hackers.
+However, we haven't had a hack on sites developed by us in years.
+Simple measures are: